PrestaShop/open-source/content/maintainers-guide/qa/issues-management.md

 # How to manage Issues

 This document details the processes in place for the position of "Issues Manager", a rotating position within the QA community members.
-Original document by Khouloud [available here](https://docs.google.com/document/d/12KKleCd27zcNs35lfZIH7ccjQV-OvvrCD17gGcU4_bM/edit).

-# The Issue Manager job
+## The Issue Manager job

 Your job is to **qualify issues** submitted to the GitHub project.
 Good issues help us discover bugs and provide ideas to improve PrestaShop and the native modules.These are the tree questions you must ask yourself: